Dr. Anup Amatya

 Office: CHSS 313

-Biography: I received a PhD degree in Biostatistics from University of Illinois at Chicago in May, 2011.
-I teach undergraduate and graduate biostatistics courses.
-Before joining NMSU I have served as junior statistician in various research projects at University of Illinois at Chicago.
-My research interest is in the application of biostatistical methods in pharmaco-epidemiology and biomedical field.
-My current research focuses on meta-analysis of sparse binary data and sample size determination in hierarchical non-linear models.
+Biography: Dr. Amatya received a PhD degree in Biostatistics from University of Illinois at Chicago in May, 2011.
+He teaches undergraduate and graduate Biostatistics courses.
+Before joining NMSU, he served as junior statistician in various research projects at the University of Illinois at Chicago.
+His research interest is in the application of biostatistical methods in pharmaco-epidemiology and biomedical field.
+His current research focuses on meta-analysis of sparse binary data, statistical methods for pharmacovigilance, multivariate random number generation and sample size determination for hierarchical non-linear models.
+He is also the designated biostatistician for NMSU Clinical and Translational Research-Infrastructure Network.

 Dr. Sue Forster-Cox